GabrielHollberg/startup/README.md

 Simon css -
 While working on the simon css project I learned how to use the bootstrap framework.
 This framework is included in a link tag and uses classes to style a webpage.
 I also learned a little about w3.css and think I like it even better than bootstrap.

+Simon JS -
+While looking over the Simon Javascript project I learned a lot.
+One of the things I learned was that you can use localStorage to save a string entered by a user.
+I will be using this on my Startup project.
+I also learned about using Javascript functions in my html with events like onclick.